avlidienbrunn/bountydash/README.md

 You can also export the JSON using the export-button.

 There's also a `Delete...`-button.
 This one can be used to delete a specific source.
 This will actually delete all reports with that source.
-It's great if you want to clear up and import stuff again.
+It's great if you want to clear up and import stuff again from a specific source.

 ## Taxonomy